Do you support IPv6?

 This doesn’t affect the vast majority of visitors to your site: most people only have IPv4 addresses and will continue to make IPv4 connections.
-The trouble is that a small number of computers on the Internet (perhaps one out of every thousand) think they can make IPv6 connections, but due to technical problems on their end, they really can’t.
+The trouble is that a very small number of computers on the Internet think they can make successful IPv6 connections, but due to technical problems on their end, they really can’t.
 Because there aren’t many IPv6-enabled Web sites on the Internet, these people haven’t yet noticed that they have a general problem with their Internet connection.
 They just think that a small handful of sites don’t work properly.

 By the way, if you’re interested in finding out if your computer has this problem, there’s a Test Your IPv6 site that will check your connection.
 Just so it’s clear, that site tests your own cable/DSL/dialup connection, not our servers or your site with us.